 How Does the CCPA Intersect with the Gramm-Leach-Bliley Act (“GLBA”)?

-A financial institution subject to GLBA, Regulation S-P (for SEC-registered entities) or Regulation P (for other financial institutions), is exempt from the requirements of the CCPA with respect to personal information that is collected, processed, sold, or disclosed pursuant to GLBA.
+A financial institution subject to GLBA, Regulation S-P (for SEC-registered entities) or Regulation P (for other financial institutions, including Exempt Reporting Advisers and private funds), is exempt from the requirements of the CCPA with respect to personal information that is collected, processed, sold, or disclosed pursuant to GLBA.
 GLBA imposes certain protections on non-public personally identifiable financial information (“PIFI”).
 PIFI is defined as information obtained “about a consumer in connection with providing a financial product or service to that consumer.”
 The GLBA exemption is not available for information that is not protected under GLBA, such as, for example, information obtained through targeted online advertising, web page visitor activity tracking, or collecting geolocation data.

 Are there Exceptions for Employee Data or Data of Individuals Acting for Third Parties?

 Recent amendments to the CCPA include exemptions, which will expire on January 1, 2021, from many CCPA requirements for:

 - personal information that certain companies have about a California-resident employee, owner, director, or officer of the company, in the context of their role with the company; and

 - personal information about California-resident individuals who are acting as an employee, owner, director, or officer of a third party provided the information relates to due diligence about the company or relates to products and services provided to, or obtained from, the company.